emacsmirror/eyebrowse/README.md

 ## Installation

-Install via `package.el` from the [Marmalade] or [MELPA (stable)] repository by setting them up if you haven't already and executing `M-x package-install RET eyebrowse RET`.
+Install via `package.el` from the [MELPA (stable)] repository by setting them up if you haven't already and executing `M-x package-install RET eyebrowse RET`.

 ## Quick Tutorial